soabase/soabase-halva/halva/src/main/java/io/soabase/halva/implicit/README.md

 ```

 The above implicit context defines an instance of `SomeOtherClass`.
 If an Implicit Class requires an implicit instance of `SomeOtherClass`, a reference to `MyImplicits.implicitSomeOtherClass` will be injected.

+### Details

+#### Limits/Includes/Excludes

+Because Halva does not use call-site implicits, another method is provided to limit the scope of which implicits are applied.
+The `@ImplicitClass` annotation has the `limitContexts` attribute and the `@ImplicitContext` annotation has the `limits` and `excludes` annotations.
+These combine to control injection candidates.
+The attributes only apply when they are non empty (the default).

+* ImplicitClass.limitContexts - only the listed class will be considered for implicit injection
+* ImplicitContext.limits - the context only applies to the listed implicit classes
+* ImplicitContext.excludes - the context applies to all *but* the listed implicit classes